DraftBot-A-Discord-Adventure/Events/README.md

 # Events
-Events for a Discord adventure bot that speak english and french
+Events for a Discord adventure bot that speaks english and french